 It is a document that candidates submit alongside their resume, when applying for a job.
 It serves as a personal introduction to your professional career, and enables you to briefly summarise why you are the right candidate for the job, before the employer goes on to find more about you in your resume.

-Not all candidates take the effort to write a tailored and personalised cover letter.
+Not everyone makes the effort to write a tailored and personalised cover letter.
 So, if you do, it is likely that you will catch the attention of the employer.
 Putting some time and energy into writing a memorable cover letter is a good investment for your job applications.

-Personalise by addressing your cover letter personally to the hiring manager.
-It is obvious to any recruiter if you have just edited a few words.
+Personalise by addressing your cover letter personally to the hiring manager; it is obvious if you have just edited a few words.